Pneumonia Child

 Treatment

-Treatment will be based on what germ caused the infection and the child's overall health.
-More support may be needed if there is a severe infection.
-A hospital stay may be needed if it becomes difficult to breathe.
+The goal of treatment is to get rid of the infection.
+How that is done depends on what germ caused the infection and the child's overall health.
+More care may be needed if there is a severe infection.
+A hospital stay may be needed if the child has breathing problems.

 Treatment options may include: